 Dates: A completed application must be transmitted and time-stamped at www.Grants.gov no later than 11:59 p.m.
-Eastern Standard Time (EST) on June 13, 2012.
+Eastern Daylight Time (EDT) on June 22, 2013.
 Applications received after the closing date will not be considered.
-Anticipated time for processing awards is approximately fifty (50) days from the closing date for receipt of applications.
-MBDA anticipates awards will be made with a start date of September 1, 2012.
+Anticipated time for processing awards is approximately eighty (80) days from the closing date for receipt of applications.
+MBDA anticipates awards will be made with a start date of September 1, 2013.

-Funding Opportunity Description: This Federal Funding Opportunity (FFO) announces the anticipated availability of funding for the MBDA Business Center - American Indian and Alaska Native program, and solicits competitive applications for operators of MBDA Business Centers - American Indian and Alaska Native in six locations.
+Funding Opportunity Description: This Federal Funding Opportunity (FFO) announces the anticipated availability of funding for the MBDA Business Center - American Indian and Alaska Native program, and solicits competitive applications for operators of MBDA Business Centers - American Indian and Alaska Native in one location.
 The services provided will be implemented to generate increased financing and contract opportunities and related awards to minority business enterprises (MBEs).
 In addition, the services provided will assist MBEs to create and retain jobs.

-MBDA intends to award six (6) individual cooperative agreements pursuant to this FFO.
-The total award period for each of the MBDA Business Center - American Indian and Alaska Native projects is expected to be five (5) years.
-Specific locations and funding amounts for the MBDA Business Center - American Indian and Alaska Native projects are detailed in the table below and in Appendix A of the full text of the announcement.
-MBDA will fund the financial assistance awards for the projects identified in this FFO for a total of \$1,575,000 in FY 2012.
+MBDA intends to award one (1) cooperative agreement pursuant to this FFO.
+The total award period for the MBDA Business Center - American Indian and Alaska Native project is expected to be four (4) years.
+The specific location and funding amount for the MBDA Business Center - American Indian and Alaska Native project is detailed in the table below and in Appendix A of the full text of the announcement.

+MBDA will fund the financial assistance award for the project identified in this FFO for a total of \$255,000 in FY 2013.
 Funding for future years of this program has not yet been appropriated.
-The Agency also anticipates that \$1,575,000 will be available in FY 2013 through FY 2016 to support continuation funding for this project.
+The Agency also anticipates that \$255,000 will be available in FY 2014 through FY 2016 to support continuation funding for this project.